Last Updated on September 10, 2022 by Allard John Keeley

 - Never Married (no proof needed – CANADA DOES NOT HAVE A REGISTRAR THAT RECORDS PEOPLE’S MARRIAGE STATUS UNLIKE MANY OTHER COUNTRIES)

 - If your marriage was annulled, your condition will legally revert to whatever condition of the above three applied to you before you got married.
-For example, if you got divorced in India, and later had a marriage annulled in the UK, then your status after the annulment goes through would be divorced.
+For example, if you got divorced in India and later had a marriage annulled in the UK, then your status after the annulment goes through would be divorced.

 Step 2.
 What you need to bring

-Make sure you have acceptable ID as explained above – you can contact your registry agent through the link above to ensure your documents are adequate.
+Make sure you have an acceptable ID as explained above – you can contact your registry agent through the link above to ensure your documents are adequate.
 You should also ensure you have any other required documents – like death certificates, or divorce certificates or court documents proving divorce.